capedigital/midjourney-control-plugin/README.md

 **That's it!** The extension works completely standalone.
 No server, no terminal, no npm needed.

-### Advanced: MCP Server for AI Assistant Integration
+### Advanced: AI Assistant Integration

-Want Claude or other AI assistants to control Midjourney directly?
-Install the optional MCP server:
+Want ChatGPT, Claude, or other AI assistants to control Midjourney directly?
+Two options:

+**Option A: REST API** (Recommended for ChatGPT with Atlas browser)
+1. Run: `npm start` (from project root)
+2. ChatGPT can now POST to `http://localhost:43110`
+3. See [CHATGPT_ATLAS.md](CHATGPT_ATLAS.md) for detailed examples

+**Option B: MCP Server** (For Claude Desktop, Cline, etc.)
 1. Install dependencies: `cd mcp-server && npm install`
-2. Add to Claude Desktop config (see [mcp-server/QUICKSTART.md](mcp-server/QUICKSTART.md))
+2. Add to your AI's MCP config (see [mcp-server/QUICKSTART.md](mcp-server/QUICKSTART.md))
-3. Restart Claude
+3. Restart your AI tool
 4. Open Midjourney.com - extension auto-connects!

-Now Claude can submit prompts, check status, and control your queue automatically!
+Now AI can submit prompts, check status, and control your queue automatically!

-**Or use the simple REST API** (see Advanced Setup below)
+**💡 Perfect for ChatGPT**: Just tell it to POST to localhost:43110 - it'll handle everything!

 ## Usage